-Ardern to hitch ride to New York with Canadian PM Trudeau
+Whirlwind diplomacy: Ardern hitches ride to New York with Canadian PM Trudeau

 Both leaders were in London for the late Queen's funeral.

-Ardern is not the only Kiwi to benefit from the generosity of a foreign Government.
-Her partner Clark Gayford is also hitching a ride home.
-He will travel as far as Australia on Australia's official plane, the guest of Prime Minister Anthony Albanese.
+Ardern is not the only Kiwi to benefit from the generosity of a foreign government.
+Her partner Clarke Gayford will travel as far as Australia on Australia's official plane, the guest of Prime Minister Anthony Albanese.

 Ardern was one of a number of world leaders who will make their way to New York from London, where they attended Queen Elizabeth's funeral.
 The United Nations hosts "high-level week" about this time every year, when leaders from UN countries gather in New York for a week of rapid diplomacy.